 The Waxman Leavell Literary Agency (WLLA) was founded by literary agents Scott Waxman and Byrd Leavell.
-With offices in New York and Los Angeles, the agency has represented dozens of New York Times bestsellers from novelists, journalists, internet personalities and celebrities.
+The agency has represented dozens of New York Times bestsellers from novelists, journalists, internet personalities and celebrities.
 Scott Waxman began his career at HarperCollins in 1990 as an editor and later opened the Waxman Literary Agency in 1997 before co-founding WLLA in 2012.
 Byrd Leavell began his career at the literary agency Carlisle & Company which later merged to became Inkwell Management and worked as an agent at the Waxman Literary Agency for eight years before co-founding WLLA.

 WLLA is a development-oriented firm, specializing in representing nonfiction and fiction authors with powerful stories.
 Our strength lies in our ability to match authors with ideas and to connect them with the best possible publisher for their book.
 Our clients are accomplished journalists, experts in their fields, celebrities and first time writers with an exceptional story or message to share.
 We have been associated with dozens of bestsellers and award winning projects, and look forward to continuing to help bring exciting and successful new voices to American and international markets.